 Die Bahnhofstrasse is a must – and because of its central location, you cannot even miss it.
 So start to discover Zurich with this special street.

-My favorite place in Zurich is the lake area.
+My favorite place in Zurich is the lake area so I recommend you see it on your Zurich vacation.

 Lake Zurich is beautiful – it surely is not the prettiest lake in the country (the competition is tough though as Switzerland is the country of the gorgeous lakes) but still a beauty.